Making a Decision Between Two Choices

 - Do you use scripture and its principles as a guide in your decision making?

 Lord Jesus forgive me for all the times that I have required signs from you to make a decision, often before I obey.
-Forgive me for the lack of faith I have in the promises of scripture and my reluctance to spend time in the study of Your Word during decision making.
+Forgive me for the lack of faith I have in the promises of scripture and my reluctance to spend time in the study of Your Word and pray during decision making.
 I acknowledge that at times I have allowed fear to overwhelm me and have delayed obedience when it has been clear to me the path I should take.
 Help me to live my life based on scripture, so that I don’t have to wonder about what you want from me, but step out in confident faith knowing I understand your heart and your desires.

 If you have enjoyed this post, also read: